Lecture notes on the flow equation approach to singular stochastic PDEs: Singular subcritical SPDEs

-posed on the space $\bR^d$ and driven by the $2\pi$-periodization of white noise $\xi$.
-For concreteness, we take $d=5$ and $\sigma \in (d/3,d/2]$, which corresponds to the full subcritical regime.
-This range ensures that, while the equation remains singular, the renormalized theory is expected to be mathematically well-posed.
-Although the elliptic equation~\eqref{eq:singular_elliptic} is not motivated by direct physical applications, it serves as a clean and instructive testing ground for the renormalization group (RG) approach.
-The methods developed here extend, at least in principle, to a wide range of SPDEs introduced earlier.
+posed on $\bR^d$ with $2\pi$-periodic white noise $\xi$.
+We consider $d\in\{1,\ldots,6\}$ and $\sigma\in(d/3,d/2]$, which is the singular subcritical regime for this cubic equation.
+In this range the equation is genuinely ill-defined before renormalization, but the renormalized theory is still expected to be mathematically well posed.
+The concrete case $d=5$, $\sigma=2$ may be kept in mind as a useful model example, because it is closely analogous to the dynamical $\Phi^4_3$ model.
+Although~\eqref{eq:singular_elliptic} is not motivated by a direct physical application, it provides a clean testing ground for the renormalization group (RG) approach.
+The methods developed here are designed to extend, at least in principle, to broader classes of singular SPDEs, including those introduced above.